I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsicfg/ns-iscsicfg-_msiscsi_bootconfiguration.md

 `InitiatorNode`

 The iSCSI name of the initiator node to use for connecting to the boot device.
 If this member is <b>NULL</b>, the HBA can choose any initiator node.
 The iSCSI name for the initiator uniquely identifies the initiator anywhere in the world.
 For more information about how to specify this name, see the <i>iSCSI </i>specification that is published by the Internet Engineering Task Force (IETF) of the IP storage working group.

-`LoginOptions`

-A <a href="..\iscsidef\ns-iscsidef-_iscsi_loginoptions.md">ISCSI_LoginOptions</a> structure that specifies the characteristics of the logon session to establish with the boot device.

-`LUN`

-The logical unit number (LUN) that identifies the logical unit on the target that functions as a boot device.

-`PasswordSize`

-The size, in bytes, of the string in <b>Password</b>.

-`SecurityFlags`

-A bitwise OR of security flags that indicate the security requirements of the boot device.
-For a list of possible flags for this member, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565399">SECURITY_FLAG_QUALIFIERS</a>.

 `TargetName`